areegtarek/CISC-886-Cloud-Computing-W23/README.md

 # CISC-886-Cloud-Computing-W23

-Cloud Computing and Big Data course is a part of Queen's masters degree.
+Cloud Computing and Big Data course is a part of Queen's Master's degree in Artificial intelligence and Data Science.

 Practise Goals: